gajanan43/Basic_DO/04_AWS Project using SHELL SCRIPTING.md

 ###  How to Run:

 1. Save this as `aws-usage-report.sh`
-2. Make executable: `chmod +x aws-usage-report.sh`
+2. Make executable: `chmod 777 aws-usage-report.sh`
 3. Run: `./aws-usage-report.sh`